cheriestoner/the-big-voice/README.md

     - ~How to mix an area of sounds: sounds from the current user as foreground, sound from tha dataset as background?
 Volumn control + reverb?~
     - Different modes for navigating the plot? area selection and single dot play?
     - Loop play?
+    - Fix the size of circular cursor, zoom in/out the whole plot tot select points

 - Backend management: /Xuehua
     - flask feed list data to html instead of d3.csv()